 I do not find offensive, however, I can also understand if one were to label Taleb of being a bit arrogant.

 There are a lot of personal attacks, including with swear words, in antifragile.

 The author also says about the financial industry that wasn’t listening to him so he “took their money”, which sounds a bit vindictive.

 Also of course he’s human, so while he attacked some people for not understanding anything, he also got some major prediction and analysis plainly wrong.

-I admire him for his knowledge and his classical history references.
-Alongside numbers he quotes latin, then goes into French writers only to go back old Mediterranean civilizations, Greek philosophers and Roman customs.
+I also admire Taleb for his knowledge and his classical history references.
+Alongside numbers he quotes Latin, then goes into French writers only to go back old Mediterranean civilizations, Greek philosophers and Roman customs.